zenosu/gitbattle/README.md

 ####What is a gitbattle app?

-The gitbattle app is an extension of the [React.js Fundamental tutorial by Tyler McGinnes](https://reacttraining.com/online/react-fundamentals).
+The gitbattle app is an extension of the [React Fundamentals tutorial by Tyler McGinnes](https://reacttraining.com/online/react-fundamentals).

 Gitbattle is a single page app.
-With this app, a user can enter multipal GitHub usernames, compare the user accounts, then decide which one is the best.
+With this app, a user can enter multiple GitHub usernames, compare the user accounts, then decide which one is the best.
 The user's winning percentage and ranking are constantly updated.

 ##Prerequisites of this project